 I would like to go more in-depth with my elaborations, without repeating what I already have or intend to write about the components in their individual chapters.
 Here is my proposed overview.

 As a guide for their introduction, I would like to use the German word Füllfederhalter.
-It’s a long, good, solid word.
+It’s a long, good, reliable word.
 Meaning a fillable nib holder.
-In German, the most important word in a collated word is the one at the end, namely the holder.
+In German, the most significant component in a collated word is the one at the end, namely the holder.

 The articles on titles in blue are completed